House of Dark Shadows: Plot

 Funeral services are held for Carolyn, and she is buried in the Collins family mausoleum.
-Dr. Hoffman upon analyzing samples of Carolyn's blood, recognizes a trace of elements of the same unknown virus that was present in Daphne Budd's blood sample.
+Dr. Hoffman, upon analyzing samples of Carolyn's blood, recognizes a trace of elements of the same unknown virus that was present in Daphne Budd's blood sample.
 Thereafter, Professor Stokes confers with Julia and tells her that he suspects that the recent attacks in Collinsport may have been caused by a vampire.
+Julia is initially skeptical but soon becomes an ally of Stokes when he informs the family of his theory.

-Meanwhile, Carolyn rises as a vampire and almost attacks David.
-Stokes and Julia try to explain, but Elizabeth and Roger refuse to listen.
-Carolyn's former fiancé Todd encounters her, and she bites him.
-After he is taken back to Collinwood, the family realize that Stokes and Julia were correct about the vampires.
-Todd again sneaks out in search of Carolyn, but she is cornered and staked, instantly killing her.
+Meanwhile, Carolyn rises as a vampire and menaces David.
+Stokes and Julia try to explain, but Elizabeth and her brother Roger Collins refuse to listen.
+Carolyn's fiancé, Todd Blake, encounters her, and she bites him.
+After he is taken back to Collinwood, the family realizes that Stokes and Julia were correct about the vampire.
+Todd again sneaks out in search of Carolyn, but she is cornered and staked, instantly destroying her.

 Julia eventually discovers that Barnabas is the vampire responsible.
-Thus, she visits him at the Old House and convinces him that she can use her methods to make him human and he reluctantly agrees.
-Julia gives him injections which allow him to walk in the daylight.
+Thus, she visits him at the Old House and convinces him that she can use modern-day medicine to make him human, and he reluctantly agrees.
+Julia gives him injections that allow him to walk in the daylight and apparently no longer need to ingest human blood to survive.
 Over time, Barnabas and Maggie begin to spend time together while Jeff is away in Boston.
-Stokes confronts Julia about helping Barnabas—and realizes she is love with him—and reminds her that he is in love with Maggie.
-Overcome with jealousy, Julia gives Barnabas an injection which causes him to age rapidly.
-Out of rage, he strangles her to death.
+Stokes confronts Julia about helping Barnabas—and realizes she is in love with him—and reminds her that he is in love with Maggie.
+Overcome with jealousy, Julia gives Barnabas an overdose of her serum, which causes him to age rapidly to his true age, 175 years.
+In a rage, he strangles her to death.
 A terrified Maggie witnesses this and tries to flee, but is caught and bitten by Barnabas before she can escape, and he vows to come back for her.
 Jeff soon returns, and he is informed of the family history by Stokes and Roger and that Barnabas intends to make Maggie his bride.
 That night, Barnabas bites Maggie again, rejuvenating him, and then abducts her.